Monopoles and Landau-Ginzburg Models II: Floer Homology

-Once we have set up the rest of the theory correctly, these results follow immediately from corresponding sections of \cite{Bible}. \end{remark}

 \textbf{Acknowledgments.} The author would like to thank his advisor Tom Mrowka for introducing him to this subject, for suggesting the present problem, and for his patient help and constant encouragement throughout this project.
-The author would also like to thank Chris Gerig, Siqi He, Jianfeng Lin, Matt Stoffregen, Guangbo Xu and Boyu Zhang for helpful conversations.
-This material is based upon work supported by the National Science Foundation under Grant No.1808794.
+The author would also like to thank Micheal Hutchings, Chris Gerig, Siqi He, Lante Ma, Jianfeng Lin, Matt Stoffregen, Guangbo Xu, Yuan Yao and Boyu Zhang for helpful conversations.
+This work is partially supported by NSF through his thesis advisor's award DMS-1808794.